 Bill C-75 proposes many other changes which will significantly impact the criminal justice system in Canada.
 These other proposed changes will be explored in future blogs.

 DeMelo Law is a criminal defence firm in London, Ontario.
-If you’ve been charged with a criminal offence, contact Cassandra or Kristen for a free consultation.
+If you’ve been charged with a criminal offence, contact us for a free consultation.